SarahMohammadiNejad/Movie_Recommender/README.md

 This application is meant to recommend movies to users on a browser: https://sarah-movierecommender.onrender.com

+it can also been run using python application.py

 We create a flask application that ask the user to enter her/his scores for the 20 most famous movies (can also scoring to the unseen movies).
 It also needs some information from user.
 1- The number of movies user wants as recommendation.